 Multi-factor authentication (MFA) to the rescue!

 Whether you call it multi-factor, two-step or two-factor authentication, it’s one of the easiest ways to boost security as you log in.
-And it’s starting to be prioritized by consumers.
+And it’s starting to be prioritized by customers.
 Just this week I came across another of several recent posts from non-identity professional friends on Instagram talking about two-step authentication.

 Don’t take my word for it.
 Try it yourself.
 Ask your non-identity friends and family if they know what MFA is.
 Then ask if they know what OAuth—or any other identity term—is.
 I’ll bet MFA will win by a landslide.

 Despite its added security, multi-factor authentication has some nuances you should know about.
 First, SMS (text message) and email MFA aren’t the most secure options.
 SMS one-time passwords (OTPs) can be fairly easily spoofed by methods like SIM swapping.
 Email OTPs typically lead back to the same username and password that could be compromised via phishing, brute force attacks or password reuse.
 The National Institute of Standards and Technology (NIST) and many others have recognized these flaws.